NicholasBHubbard/Yabsm/README.md

     field for each of the following: =*_hourly_take=, =*_hourly_keep=, =*_daily_take=, =*_daily_keep=, =*_midnight_want=, =*_midnight_keep=,
     =*_monthly_want=, =*_monthly_keep=.

+  + You are required to take hourly and daily snapshots.
 * What do the settings mean?
   + =*_*_keep=: How many of this type of snapshot do you want to keep around?